erikkurcz/notes/day0/morning/spark_notes.md

 * Main entrypoint for everything
   * Tells Spark how / where to access a cluster
   * How to connect cluster managers
-  * Coordinates processes running on differnt notes
+  * Coordinates processes running on different notes
   * Used to create RDDs (Resilient Distributed Datasets)

 ### RDDs